rimedelis/os-setups/ubuntu-23-clean-install.md

 Using the Super Key + S shortcut, search for "Software & Updates".

-Under the "Ubuntu Software" tab, check all the options: "Main", "Universe", "Restricted" and "Multiverse" repositories.
+Under "Ubuntu Software", check all the options: "Main", "Universe", "Restricted" and "Multiverse" repositories.

-Under the "Other Software" tab, check the option "Canonical Partners".
+Under "Other Software", check the option "Canonical Partners".

 ### Install all missing/additional drivers

-Under the "Additional Drivers" Tab, follow the specific instructions provided on the screen.
+Under "Additional Drivers", follow the specific instructions provided on the screen.

 ### Install complete multimedia support